rism-digital/muscat-guidelines/default/en/source_260.md

 Please make an effort to supply a reasonable date range for an undated print, such as by using the life dates of the composer or arranger as a _terminus post quem_, or the active years of a publisher.

 Note that for manuscripts, dates are given without square brackets because manuscripts are rarely dated.
-Printed materials, by contrast, typically include a date so any editorial guess should be in square brackets.
+Printed materials, by contrast, are more likely to include a date so any editorial guess should be in square brackets.

 Other dates may be indicated as on the source.
 Use question marks to indicate uncertain information.